loudtrexx/Reputation-based-blocklist-for-uBO/README.md

 # Reputation-based-blocklist-for-uBO
-Reputation based blocklist for potentially malicious websites
+Reputation based blocklist for potentially malicious websites (Fake windows activators or such, infostealers)